Robbie-Corcoran/Cocktail-Compass-Backend/README.md

 - Search by ingredients.
 - Keep track of drinks you've tried and leave a review.
-- NEW cocktail page where similar and recommended cocktails can be dispalyed, as well as tips for making.
+- NEW cocktail page where similar and recommended cocktails can be dispalyed, as well as tips for making the drink.

 ## Tech Stack